anncrawford01/datasciencecoursera/README.md

 ##Assignment Process
 The raw data conisiting of several text files from experiments carried out with a group of 30 volunteers over 6 activities with a 561-feature vector with time and frequency domain variable.
-There were a total of 561 features and 10299 observations, 2947 observations in x_test.txt and 7352 observations in x_train.txt.
+There were a total of 561 features, 2947 observations in x_test.txt and 7352 observations in x_train.txt.
+The script required install.packages('plyr'), library(plyr), install.packages('reshape2'), library(reshape2).

+### Requirement 3 Merge the training and the test sets to create one data set.
+The merged dataset contained 10299 observations.
+It was merged after subsetting on mean and standard deviation and renaming the columns to match for the rbind function.

 ### Requirement 2 extract only the measurements on the mean and standard deviation for each measurement.
 This was a judgement call that required subsetting the 561 feature vector.
 Based on the experiment's Feature_Info.txt,